 In 2011 Phuket was also host to the annual Phuket International Marine Expo (PIMEX)— which is the biggest boat show in South-East Asia.
 The Thai government when making the decision to designate Phuket as a major yachting destination in Asia had made it clear when it also reduced the luxury import tax on yachts brought into Thailand.
 This was brought down from the previous rate of 200% to zero percent.
 Since then there have been many yachting resort complexes and marinas developments.

 With that as a background, let’s now look at process of importing a yacht into Thailand and related formalities.

-Boat inspection certificates, license renewals, license re-registrations, boat name changes, etc. are similarly prepared, submitted to the Thai Marine Office; followed by a visit from a boat inspector; and eventual approval.
-If the inspection raises issues that need to be remedied, a follow-on inspection will be scheduled to confirm the issues have been resolved to the satisfaction of the inspector.
-The Marine Office can also receive applications for certificates for foreign national skippers; renewal of seamen’s book; application for new seamen’s book or a substitute book (if the original was lost); and transfers of boat registration.
+There are other certificates which would be needed such as the boat inspection certificates as well as the license renewals as well as the license re-registrations.
+Any boat name changes are similarly prepared which needs to be submitted to the Thai Marine Office.
+This is then followed by a visit from a boat inspector from the government and eventual approval.
+If however the inspection raises issues about the yacht that need to be remedied then a follow-on inspection will be scheduled to confirm the issues have been resolved to the satisfaction of the boat inspector.
+Note that the Marine Office can also receive applications for certificates for foreign national skippers as well as renewal of seamen’s book and also the application for new seamen’s book or a substitute book (if the original was lost); and transfers of boat registration.